ADGEfficiency/dsr-rl/PITCHME.md

 - batch renormalization uses a single algorithm for both training & testing

 ---
+### Recap

+Three sources of generalization error

+Missing relevant patterns in data = variance or bias?

+Seeing patterns that aren't there = variance or bias?

+One advantage & disadvantage of lookup tables

+iid = ? and ? distributed

+Larger batches -> larger or smaller learning rate?

+Why do we pass in `None` for the first dimension in TensorFlow `tf.placeholder(shape=(None, 14, 2))`

+---
 ## two <a id="section-two"></a>
 ### <span style="color:#66ff66">introduction to reinforcement learning</span>
 ### four central challenges